 Brunch Hours: Every weekend from 10:00AM-3:00PM

-The famous fried chicken and breakfast sandwich (with thick cut bacon, might I add) can make any strong person weak in the knees.
-Knocking both savory and sweet options, out of the park, it’s no secret The Dutch is a go-to spot for locals and one of the busiest brunch places in SoHo.
+The famous fried chicken and breakfast sandwich (with thick cut bacon, might I add) can make even the strong go weak in the knees.
+Knocking both savory and sweet options out of the park, it’s no secret The Dutch is a go-to spot for locals and one of the busiest brunch spots in SoHo.

 Brunch Hours: All day